joseproenca/homepage-academic/content/authors/joseproenca/_index.md

 bio: José Proença is a senior researcher at CISTER, ISEP, Portugal, working on formal models for component-based and critical systems.

 interests:
-- Software engineering
+- Formal methods
 - Concurrency
 - Coordination
-- Formal methods
+- Software engineering
+- Software product lines
+- Real-time Embedded systems
+- Programming in Scala

 education:
   courses: